hashirsarwar/GSoC-20-Report/README.md

 *Related PR*
 markdown: Add support for new syntax `![title](url)`. [#16117](https://github.com/zulip/zulip/pull/16117)

-### Add option to remove preview for a specific URL in a message
+### Add an option to remove the preview for a specific URL in a message

 The idea was to provide an option to the user to remove any undesired URL preview from a sent message.
-One of the Zulip's maintainers has worked on this previously but his PR was stale and outdated.
-I have reworked on this with the required updates.
+One of Zulip's maintainers has worked on this previously but his PR was stale and outdated.
+I have reworked this with the required updates.

 *Related PRs*
 Remove preview for a specific URL in a message [#16231](https://github.com/zulip/zulip/pull/16231)